About Asylum Seekers and Refugees

 Nottingham and Nottinghamshire Refugee Forum is a community organisation working with and for asylum seekers and refugees in the city and county.

-They provide friendship, support and advice to refugees and asylum seekers, such as assisting with the completion of forms, accessing services and activities, and generally helping them to settle in a new environment.
+They provide friendship, support and advice to refugees and asylum seekers, such as assisting with completing forms, accessing services and activities, and generally helping them settle in a new environment.

 Nottingham and Nottinghamshire Refugee Forum can be contacted by:

 Email: email@example.com or Call 0115 960 1230 or visit Nottingham Refugee Forum Website

 For more information and contacts, visit Conversation Café | Ask Lion Website

 Things to do in Nottingham

 Website - Refugees and Asylum Seekers | Ask Lion - Things to do in Nottingham Directory

 Asylum Seeker and Refugee Co-ordination Officer